-Brian got in the second row of seats and pulled the door closed.
+Brian put his bike in the back of the SUV and got into the second row of seats and pulled the door closed.

 “Adam was telling me about the new laptop you got him yesterday.
 He said it has the full version of Office, and you’re going to install the student version of the Adobe apps.
-And a color printer that’s a copier, too.
-He was real excited telling us about it at lunch today.
-It’s his first computer.”
+And you got him a color printer that’s a copier, too.
+And there’s a stylus for drawing on the screenl He was real excited telling us about it at lunch today.
+It’s his first computer of his own.”